 A Domain Name Server (DNS) is an internet service that translates domain names into Internet Protocol (IP) addresses.
 This is required, because while we use domain names that are easier to remember, computers on the internet access websites using numbers (IP addresses).
 Every time you type a domain name into your browser, a DNS service has to translate the domain name into its corresponding IP address to help you find the correct website.

-Every domain name has an IP address.
+All domain names have an IP address.
 A nameserver is typically the address for the DNS (short for Domain Name Server) that hosts your domain name records.

 Nameservers work behind the scenes 24/7 to tell web browsers where to look on the internet for your domain name.
 When you register a new domain name or update the DNS servers on your domain name, domain name servers around the world need to be updated to access the information.
 This usually takes about 12-36 hours and is referred to as propagation.